A memory test is a tool designed to evaluate an individual’s ability to retain and recall information.

 Quiz Cards:

-Create a set of quiz cards with important concepts, definitions, or procedures related to the workplace.
+Create quiz cards with essential concepts, definitions, or procedures related to the workplace.
 Employees can review the cards individually or in groups, trying to recall the information from memory.
-This can be done as a regular activity during team meetings or training sessions.
+This can be done regularly during team meetings or training sessions.

 Example: